rfshelley/Documentation/getting-started/first-smartapp.rst

 You'll also see that some other inputs were added for us.
 For single page preferences, every SmartApp receives an input to allow the user to assign a name of their choosing for this installation.
 The name that they choose will then be displayed as the name of the SmartApp.
-Also by default, the user can select to only execute this SmartApp when the location is in certain :ref:`modes`.
+Also by default, the user can select to only execute this SmartApp when the Location is in certain :ref:`modes`.
 It also includes the ability for the user to uninstall this SmartApp.

 .. note::

-    A SmartApp may be installed into a location multiple times.
+    A SmartApp may be installed into a Location multiple times.
     For example, a person may have multiple rooms for which they want a light to come on when motion is detected.

     Even though the code is the same, each installation is unique, and must also be removed by the user individually.